Alex-Elias/hit-song/README.md

         - key: The estimated overall key of the track.
 Integers map to pitches using standard Pitch Class notation.
 E.g. 0 = C, 1 = C?/D?, 2 = D, and so on.
 If no key was detected, the value is -1.

         - loudness: The overall loudness of a track in decibels (dB).
 Loudness values are averaged across the entire track and are useful for comparing relative loudness of tracks.
 Loudness is the quality of a sound that is the primary psychological correlate of physical strength (amplitude).
-Values typical range between -60 and 0 db.
+Values typically range between -60 and 0 db.

         - mode: Mode indicates the modality (major or minor) of a track, the type of scale from which its melodic content is derived.
 Major is represented by 1 and minor is 0.